-Brandon Funk is entering his second year as an assistant coach with the Francis Marion University men’s basketball program.
+Brandon Funk is entering his third year as an assistant coach with the Francis Marion University men’s basketball program.
 He also works in the FMU admissions office.

 Funk earned his B.S. in sports management and athletic coaching from Georgia Southern University in 2012.
 He then went on to complete his master’s degree in coaching and athletic administration at Concordia University in 2014.